OSGConnect/connectbook/new-docs-jan-2020/starting-project.md

 based on the following two scenarios:

 - **If you are the first member of your research group / team to use the OSG through OSG Connect**, a new project will be created for you.
-You will need to provide the
-the following information to do so:
+You will need to provide the following information to do so:
 	-    Project Name
 	-    PI Name
 	-    PI Email